survivejs/webpack-book/manuscript/building/01_source_maps.md

 Webpack provides multiple inline source map variants.
 Often `eval` is the starting point and [Rico Santa Cruz](https://github.com/rstacruz/webpack-tricks) recommends `cheap-module-eval-source-map` with `output.devtoolModuleFilenameTemplate: 'webpack:///[absolute-resource-path]'` as it's a good compromise between speed and quality while working reliably in Chrome and Firefox browsers.

 To get a better idea of the available options, I've listed them below while providing a small example for each.
 The source code contains only a single `console.log('Hello world')` and `NamedModulesPlugin` is used to keep the output easier to understand.
-In practice you would see a lot more code to handle the mapping.
+In practice, you would see a lot more code to handle the mapping.

 ### `devtool: 'eval'`